-The Pioneer Union Elementary School District is located within the Butte County Planning jurisdiction.
-The Butte County Planning Department was contacted to provide residential development information regarding the potential for residential construction in the District's boundary over the next 25 years.
-According to the County Planning Department, significant development is not currently planned in the District's boundary.
-Development is expected to continue at about the same rate as the average of the previous five years of four units per year.
-Based on the average of four units per year, an estimated 100 (4 x 25) residential units may be constructed within District boundaries over the next 25 years.
+The Pioneer Union Elementary School District is located within the Butte County planning jurisdiction.
+The Planning Department was contacted regarding projected development.
+According to the Butte County Planning Department development may continue at about the same rate as in the previous five years.
+According to developer fee

+Jack Schreder & Associates, Inc. Pioneer Union Elementary School District-Developer Fee Study / April 2024 records, an average of seven new or expanded residential units were constructed per year for the previous five years.
+An estimated 175 (7 x 25) new or expanded residential units may be constructed within District boundaries in the next 25 years.

-The School Facility Program allows districts to apply for modernization funding for classrooms over 25 (permanent) or 20 years (portable), meaning that school facilities are presumed to be eligible for, and therefore need, modernization after that time period.
+The School Facility Program allows districts to apply for modernization funding for classrooms over 25 (permanent) or 20 (portable) years, meaning that school facilities are presumed to be eligible for, and therefore need, modernization after that time period.
 It is therefore generally presumed that school facilities have a useful life span of 25 years before modernization is needed in order to maintain the same level of service as previously existed.
 The same would be true for modernization of buildings 25 years after their initial modernization.
-In some cases, these older buildings may need to be closed entirely for the health and safety of students, teachers, staff and other occupants.
+In some cases, these older buildings may need to be closed entirely for the health and safety of students, teachers, staff, and other occupants.
 Aging infrastructure and building problems can profoundly impact a school's ability to safely remain in service and to continue delivering the instructional program to students at existing levels of service.
 Therefore, the District's modernization needs are considered over a 25 year period, and a 25 year projection has been included in the Study when considering the homes that will generate students for the facilities in question.
 Future development will generate additional students for the District to house.
 Developer fees generated from future development may be used to modernize or construct facilities to house students from planned future development.